jhrcook/100DaysOfPython/README.md

 **Day 10 - October 30, 2019:**
 I learned more about indexing DataFrame objects using positional index, column and row names, and booleans data structures.

+**Day 11 - October 31, 2019:**
+The book is not introducing arithmetic using Series and DataFrames.
+They will definitely take some practice to get used to.